 By Paul Hicks

-Despite the recent warm weather we seized every opportunity this past winter to use our newly rebuilt fireplace and chimney flue.
+Despite the recent warm weather we seized every opportunity this past winter to use our new fireplace installation and chimney flue.
 As we watched the bright blue flame on the logs and the smoke disappearing up the flue, it was comforting to know that we were no longer in danger of burning down our house, which dates to about 1800.

-After carefully inspecting the project, Chris provided us with a description of the work involved, including helpful diagrams of the firebox, smoke chamber, and chimney flue.
+After carefully inspecting the project, Chris provided us with a description of the work involved, including helpful diagrams of the firebox, smoke chamber, and chimney flue that needs a chimney repair service.
 Because the rectangular flue had wide and narrow sections, a custom-shaped stainless steel liner was required.

-In addition to replacing some missing bricks he added insulating material to fill the voids between the new liner and the masonry interior.
+In addition to conducting chimney repair like replacing some missing bricks, it is recommended to add cavity wall insulation material to fill the voids between the new liner and the masonry interior.
 The coating not only met current thickness standards but provided for a smooth air flow from the top of the firebox to the base of the new liner.

 As he went about his work, Chris provided some fascinating facts and terms that inspired me to delve further into the history of chimneys and fireplaces.
 I discovered that the functions and names of some of the fireplace tools and accessories are intriguing.